Learn More About AI Classes in Washington, D.C.

 AI & Data Science Certificate—Noble Desktop

 Noble Desktop’s AI & Data Science Certificate program offers hands-on training from industry experts.
-The program is available in-person in NYC or live online (if you’re in the Washington, D.C. area) and is designed to equip you with essential skills in Python, SQL, automation, AI integration, and advanced Python techniques.
+The program is available in-person in New York City or live online (if you’re in the Washington, D.C. area) and is designed to equip you with essential skills in Python, SQL, automation, AI integration, and advanced Python techniques.
 This comprehensive, beginner-friendly program is tailored for those aiming to launch a career in data science or specialize in AI, providing a solid foundation in Python programming and its application in real-world data science projects.
 The program includes 174 hours of interactive instruction, 1-on-1 mentoring sessions, and a portfolio of projects to demonstrate your skills, with additional support like free retakes, setup assistance, and flexible payment plans to ensure you succeed in achieving your career goals.

 Generative AI Certificate—Noble Desktop

-The Generative AI Certificate program led by Noble Desktop offers hands-on training from expert instructors, available in-person in NYC or live online (if you’re in the Washington, D.C. area).
+The Generative AI Certificate program led by Noble Desktop offers hands-on training from expert instructors, available in-person in New York City or live online (if you’re in the Washington, D.C. area).
 This comprehensive program is tailored for professionals seeking to leverage AI across various domains such as business, marketing, design, and data analytics.
 You’ll learn how to optimize workflows in Excel, create compelling video content, design captivating graphics, analyze data efficiently, and enhance workplace productivity using generative AI—all without requiring any prior coding experience.
 With small class sizes, free retakes, setup assistance, and 1-on-1 mentoring, this program equips non-programmers with the tools needed to drive innovation and efficiency in their respective fields.

-AI Corporate Training
+AI Corporate Training in Washington, D.C.

 Noble Desktop offers comprehensive corporate training solutions designed to upskill or reskill your workforce in essential digital skills.
 Whether you need to enhance your team’s capabilities in data analysis, business operations, design, or coding, Noble Desktop provides flexible training options to meet your organization’s needs.
 You can choose to have the training conducted onsite at your location, bringing expert instructors directly to your team for a hands-on, immersive experience.
 Alternatively, Noble Desktop’s live online training allows your employees to participate from anywhere, maintaining the same level of interactivity and personalized instruction as in-person sessions.
 This ensures that your team can access high-quality training without any location constraints.